khajask603/OpenCart-Framework_A1/README.md

 - Allure & Pytest Html - (Reporting)

 # PROJECT OVERVIEW:
-it is a high-performance, hybrid automation framework engineered to validate complex e-commerce workflows on the OpenCart platform.
+it is a hybrid automation framework engineered to validate complex e-commerce workflows on the OpenCart platform.
 The project is designed with a focus on scalability and maintainability, ensuring that UI changes require minimal code updates.
 By integrating Data-Driven logic, this framework allows for exhaustive testing of authentication and registration flows using externalized Excel data.

+- **Note on Test Environment:** This framework targets the Naveen Automation Labs demo as Alternative  instance of OpenCart.
+This environment was selected to ensure stable execution by bypassing       production-level security measures (Cloudflare & CAPTCHA) that are intentionally designed to block Selenium-based automation.

 # It focuses on:
 1) **User Registration** : Functional sign-up flow validation with dynamic data.